zzzgit/element/FAQ.md

 </details>

 <details>
-  <summary>When do you update documentations of Element?</summary>
+  <summary>When do you update documentations of jade?</summary>

-  We update documentations only when a new version of Element is published so that it reflects all the changes introduced in that version.
-Updated changed can be found in the [changelog](https://github.com/ElemeFE/element/blob/master/CHANGELOG.en-US.md)。
+  We update documentations only when a new version of jade is published so that it reflects all the changes introduced in that version.
+Updated changed can be found in the [changelog](https://github.com/ElemeFE/jade/blob/master/CHANGELOG.en-US.md)。
 </details>

 <details>
-  <summary>I imported Element in my project, but why does it report CSS error/font file error/components have no style?</summary>
+  <summary>I imported jade in my project, but why does it report CSS error/font file error/components have no style?</summary>

-  Please refer to our [starter kit](https://github.com/ElementUI/element-starter) and correctly configure file-loader, css-loader and style-loader in webpack config file.
-Besides, we also provide templated based on [cooking](https://github.com/ElementUI/element-cooking-starter) and [laravel](https://github.com/ElementUI/element-in-laravel-starter).
+  Please refer to our [starter kit](https://github.com/ElementUI/jade-starter) and correctly configure file-loader, css-loader and style-loader in webpack config file.
+Besides, we also provide templated based on [cooking](https://github.com/ElementUI/jade-cooking-starter) and [laravel](https://github.com/ElementUI/jade-in-laravel-starter).
 </details>

 <details>
-  <summary>I cloned Element's repo, but failed to run it.
+  <summary>I cloned jade's repo, but failed to run it.
 How do I solve it?</summary>

   First, please make sure to clone the latest code in master branch and cloned files are intact.
 Then, note that the version of Nodejs should be 4.0+ and npm 3.0+.
 Finally, activate development: